Building Professionalism in Your Volunteer Fire Department [Webinar Transcript]

 One method for addressing this issue is by promoting professionalism within volunteer fire departments.
 Professionalism benefits department reputation, promotes security among the crew and attracts new recruits.

-Columbia Southern University invites you to view “Building Professionalism in Your Volunteer Fire Department,” a recorded webinar and Q&A session hosted by former fire Chief Tom Merrill.
+Columbia Southern University hosted “Building Professionalism in Your Volunteer Fire Department,” a recorded webinar and Q&A session with former fire Chief Tom Merrill.
 The 37-year fire veteran discussed the importance of professionalism and its role in developing leaders in the volunteer fire department.
-View the recorded webinar by following the link below or continue reading for the webinar transcript.
+The following is a transcript of the webinar.

 Hello everybody, and thank you for tuning into this webinar, “Building Professionalism in Your Volunteer Fire Department.”
 My name is Tom Merrill.
 I'm the past chief of department and current fire commissioner for the Snyder Fire District, which is located in the town of Amherst, New York, just outside the city of Buffalo.